-C. Colin Dolan
+B. Colin Dolan

-Colin is a Business & Finance associate in Reed Smith's Philadelphia office.
-He focuses his practice on state and local tax matters.
+Colin is an associate in Reed Smith's State Tax group.
+Colin assists clients in various industries with a wide array of multi-state tax issues.
 Prior to his legal career, Colin worked in the financial services and healthcare FinTech industries.